Classic Google Sites Retirement Timeline

 • May 15, 2021 - The ability to create new classic Sites was turned off.

-• January 30, 2023 (previously January 1, 2023) - The ability for users to view the content of classic Sites will be turned off.
+• January 30, 2023 (previously January 1, 2023) - The ability for users to view the content of classic Sites was turned off.

-If you do not convert your classic Google Site before January 1, Google will automatically transition it as follows:
+According to Google, if you did not convert your classic Google Site before January 30, 2023, Google automatically transitioned it as follows:

-1. Download the site as an archive and save it to your Google Drive.
+1. Downloaded the site as an HTML file and saved it to the previous owners' Google Drives.

-2. Replace the site with a draft in new Google Sites for you to review and publish if desired.
+2. Replaced the site with a draft in new Google Sites for the owner to review and publish if desired.

 Additional Information